SnowDenix/FrportalDocs/marketing/posm-guideline-en.md

 ## Purpose

-This document provides comprehensive guidelines for Point of Sale Materials (POSM) management across all Aydınlı Grup franchise locations.
+This document provides comprehensive guidelines for Point of Sale Materials (POSM) management across all Aydınlı Group franchise locations.
 It ensures consistent, high-quality visual communication at the point of purchase, supporting brand image and driving sales.

 ### POSM Objectives